kwolfenb/typing-game-angular/README.md

 ## Description

-_This is an online typing competition, TypeRacer, allows people to race againest computer by typing quotes from books, movies, and songs._
+_This is an online typing competition, TypeRacer, allows people to race against the computer by typing various quotes from books, movies, and songs._

 ## Type Racer